dgrnbrg/piplin/articles/intro.md

 ## A Brief Introduction to Piplin

+You can get a working project with all of the code in this tutorial from [Piplin Starter](https://github.com/dgrnbrg/piplin-starter), which is a preconfigured sample project for Piplin on Github.
+If you'd like to use Piplin yourself, just add `[piplin "0.1.0"]` as a `:dependency` in your project.clj.

 ### Example ns form

 First, we'll set up the `ns` form for this piplin project.
 You can copy the sample below, changing the namespace to yours: